Protective Practices Policy

 - Normal routine cleaning with soap and water will decrease how much of the virus is on surfaces and objects, which reduces the risk of exposure.

 - Cleaning using disinfectants can also help reduce the risk.
 Frequent disinfection of surfaces and objects touched by multiple people is important.
 Disinfectant supplies are available from Housekeeping.

 - Discourage people from sharing items in offices, kitchens, or other locations that are difficult to clean, sanitize, or disinfect.

-One of the most effective ways to prevent the spread of germs and the COVID-19 virus is frequent handwashing.
+One of the most effective ways to prevent the spread of germs, COVID-19, and other viruses is frequent handwashing.
 If soap and water are not readily available, you can use an alcohol-based hand sanitizer that contains at least 60% alcohol.